funktionswerk/hapi-i18n/README.md

 ```
 http://localhost/fr/my/localized/resource.
 ```
 The language code is evaluated automatically.
-If a language code is found for the requested path parameter, the according locale is set.
-If the language code does not match any of configured language codes, the plugin returns 404 (NotFound).
+If a language code is found for the requested path parameter then the according locale is set.
+If the language code does not match any of the configured language codes, the plugin returns 404 (NotFound).

 ### Language code from the request header